tonethar/IGME-330-Master/notes/HW-word-cloud.md

 - To properly determine the size of each word, consider calculating the total number of appearances of all words, then calculate a weight (as a percentage) for each individual word.
 The words with the highest percentages would then of course be drawn at a larger font size than the words with lower percentage values

 ## IV.
 Example
-  - Nothing too fancy here - consider this the MVP expected for the HW assignment
+  - Nothing too fancy here - consider the screenshot below to be the MVP expected for the HW assignment
   - P.S.
 The corpus is *The Call of Cthulhu*

   ![screenshot](_images/HW-word-cloud-1.png)